aliadrian/newsletter-sign-up-with-success-message-main/README.md

 ### The challenge

 Users should be able to:
+- Add their email and submit the form
+- See a success message with their email after successfully submitting the form
+- See form validation messages if:
+- The field is left empty
+- The email address is not formatted correctly

-- View the optimal layout for the site depending on their device's screen size
+- View the optimal layout for the interface depending on their device's screen size
-- See hover states for all interactive elements on the page
+- See hover and focus states for all interactive elements on the page

 ### Screenshot